eurotech/auth-ecr-proxy/README.md

 In this repository you can find also the script for create the db tables required for the authentication.
 You can manage the users, groups and uris associated to the groups.

-The default uri for having a successfull login it's /v2/.
+The default uri for having a successful login it's /v2/.

 You can enable the pull of the images by adding the uri in this format:
 /v2/registry/image/manifests/tag